greenforge-labs/oxide_gnss/docs/PRE_RELEASE_REVIEW.md

 2. **MON-RF vs MON-HW**: The code correctly notes MON-RF replaces MON-HW, but both are supported.
 Documentation could clarify which firmware versions need which.

 3. **No protection level calculation**: For applications requiring integrity risk assessment, a protection level (similar to aviation RAIM) would be valuable.
-This is advanced and not a blocker.
+See **Appendix B** for detailed analysis and implementation path.

 ### Recommendations

 - **Documentation**: Clarify NAV-SAT dependency for signal quality checks.
-- **Future**: Consider protection level calculation for advanced integrity use cases.
+- **Future**: Add UBX-NAV-PL support (requires ublox-rs contribution) for true protection levels.

 ---